 I’m a server at an upscale restaurant chain.
 Our policy for making change on cash payments has always been to round to the nearest dollar.
 Recently, I was told we would now be expected to give customers exact change—down to the penny.
-I feel this is unnecessary and find it annoying.
+I find this to be unnecessary and annoying.
 To my knowledge no one ever complained about the old policy. – Name withheld

-Some management consultant—who’s never worked in a restaurant—mistook your establishment for a diner, where losing a nickel or two here and there actually amounts to a hill of beans.
+“I know.
+Some corporate management consultant—who’s never worked in a restaurant—mistook your establishment for a diner, where losing a nickel or two here and there actually amounts to a hill of beans.”

 I have nothing to add.